nimitbhargava/Google-Watchlist-Quick-Open/walkthrough.md

     - Go to `chrome://extensions`.
     - Find "Google Watchlist Quick Open".
     - Click the **Refresh** (circular arrow) icon.
-    - **Check**: Ensure there are no errors (red "Errors" button).
-If there are errors about "import", ensure your Chrome version supports ES modules in Service Workers (Chrome 91+).

 2.  **Perform a Search**
     - Open a new tab and go to [Google.com](https://www.google.com).